jacius/proto-slots/README.md

   Name of the function to call on the object to get its base object.
   This arg is required!

-* :accessor [default: {the slot-name}]

-  Name for reader and writer methods.
-See :reader and :writer below.
-  This defaults to the slot name, so you only have to give :accessor, :reader, or :writer if you want them to have a different name than the slot.

 * :reader [default: {the value of :accessor}]

   Name for the method to read the value of the slot.
 If the slot value